hyundai-robotics/hdr_ros2_driver/README.md

 ```

 > **Note**: If you frequently encounter power saving mode issues during operation, use the configuration menu above to disable the power saving function permanently.

+### When the robot does not operate in Motor ON & Start Mode
+#### Normal Operation
+When both **Motor ON** and **Start Mode** are enabled, the robot operates normally.

+#### When the robot does not operate
+If Start Mode is not activated while **Motor ON** is enabled, the system generates the error “External Command Operation Disabled (E01554).”
+If an infeasible command value is given (e.g., beyond physical limits), an axis overspeed error may occur, causing the robot to stop.
+In such cases, the system can be recovered by reactivating **Motor ON + Start Mode**.

 ---